SolaceDev/solace-dev-codelabs/markdown/kubernetes_operator_codelab/kubernetes_operator_codelab.md

 # Wait for deployment to complete
 kubectl get pods -n pubsubplus-operator-system --watch
 ```
-Note: If you do not have SSH setup on your machine and got an error cloning the repo, you can clone the https link instead `https://github.com/SolaceProducts/pubsubplus-kubernetes-operator.git`
+ <aside class="positive"> Note: If you do not have SSH setup on your machine and got an error cloning the repo, you can clone the https link instead "https://github.com/SolaceProducts/pubsubplus-kubernetes-operator.git". </aside>

 ![Operator Setup Verification](img/Operator_Img3.png)

-### Next Step is to install the Event Broker
+Next Step is to install the Event Broker

 ## Install Solace Pubsub+ Event Broker

+Duration: 0:05:00

 We are going to deploy a dev instance of the Solace Pubsub+ Event Broker using the Operator.
 Below steps are creating the “developer.yaml” that contains the configuration which the operator will deploy.
 The format of the template is in [PubSub+ Operator API Parameters Reference](https://github.com/SolaceProducts/pubsubplus-kubernetes-operator/blob/main/docs/EventBrokerOperatorParametersReference.md) .
 Then you are using kubectl to deploy the template.